gogins/cloud-5/public/README.md

 ### Experiments

-I am working out how to use CsoundAC in the Strudel REPL.
+I am working on supporting the use of CsoundAC in the Strudel REPL.
 The most important thing is to import the `csoundac.mjs` module in your Strudel patch.
-To see how this is done, look at the following piece.
+To see how this is done, look at the following pieces.
+At the present time, these are also the unit tests fr `csoundac.mjs`.
 Comments and suggestions are wecome.

 - [CsoundAC Example 1](ac_example_1.html).